lockwatson-share/LLMSecurityGuard/README.md

-LLMSecurityGuard

-LLMSecurityGuard is an open-source secure gateway for LLM APIs, designed to help developers, security engineers, and organizations safely deploy language models.
+LLMSecLLMSecurityGuard is an open-source secure gateway for LLM APIs, designed to help developers, security engineers, and organizations safely deploy language models.

 It provides: